Towards Geometric Motion Planning for High-Dimensional Systems: Gait-Based Coordinate Optimization and Local Metrics: Simulation Results

 \subsection{Cassie in Free Fall}

-The position of the bipedal robot Cassie in free fall, including the aerial phase of running or jumping, can be described by the $SO(3)$ group, or its exponential coordinates $\xi$, within a limited range, considering that there are no external forces other than gravity.
+The position of the bipedal robot Cassie in free fall, including the aerial phase of running or jumping, can be described by the special orthogonal group, $SO(3)$, or its exponential coordinates $\xi$, within a limited range, considering that there are no external forces other than gravity.
 Its dynamics are determined by inertial effects, i.e.~\eqref{eq:momentum} with only 3D moments of inertia, meaning that momentum is conserved and remains zero throughout if starting from rest \cite{hatton2022geometry}.
 The closed-loop links on each leg are replaced with open-loop links of approximately equivalent inertia.\footnote{https://github.com/UMich-BipedLab/cassie\_description} We apply the proposed combined gait-based coordinate optimization and geometric gait optimization to find the optimal gait that maximizes the efficiency of angular locomotion in the pitch direction under the actuator force metrics \cite{hatton2022geometry}.
 We first consider a reduced-order model, where all joints are fixed in nominal positions except for the hip flexions and knees of each leg.
-These joints are controlled while maintaining a constant 180-degree phase shift between the legs.
+These joints are controlled while maintaining a constant 180-degree phase shift between the two legs.
 We then use the optimal gait of the reduced-order model as an initial guess for the gait optimization of the full model of Cassie.

 Fig.~\ref{fig:cassie_gait} shows the optimal gaits for both the reduced-order and the full model of free-falling Cassie.
-Similarly, for the same actuator force metric, higher-order models produce more efficient gaits by utilizing the additional DOF to adjust leg inertia.
-The right panel of Fig.~\ref{fig:mixed_displacement} shows the displacements of the full model Cassie measured in the original and minimal perturbation coordinate determined by the proposed method.
-Compared to the original frame, the minimum perturbation coordinates reduce oscillations in other rotational directions.
-These reduced oscillations minimize the non-commutativity and phase dependency of the system, thereby increasing the accuracy of cBVI and the effectiveness of gait optimization.
+Similarly, for the same actuator force metric, the full model produces more efficient gaits by utilizing additional DOFs to rotate the hip to adjust leg inertia during reciprocation.
+The right panel of Fig.~\ref{fig:mixed_displacement} shows the displacements of the full model Cassie measured in the original coordinates and optimal coordinates determined by the proposed method.
+Similar to the case of swimmers, the optimal coordinates greatly reduce oscillations in other rotational directions during the gait cycle, thereby improving the accuracy of the cBVI approximation and the effectiveness of gait optimization.

 The bottom row of Fig.~\ref{fig:mixed_optimality} shows the optimal gait for the full model Cassie in the isometric 3D embedding of the 2D subspace of shape space, similar to that of a swimmer.
 Note that the isometric embedding is based on the inertia matrix, while the actuator force metric considers the individual work of each actuator and therefore penalizes sharp turns more.
 Given the unit actuator force metric, the optimal gait covers a CCF-rich region in the subspace.
 The subspace formed by the gait captures a large portion of the maximum attainable CCF flux, although the joint limits constrain further expansion of the gait to capture the peaks.
 These together demonstrate the optimality of the gaits solved by the proposed algorithm.